ralphmoran/gulp_sass/README.md

 # gulp_sass
-Compiling SASS to CSS, then minify thems
+Compiling SASS to CSS, then minify them